ddnexus/pagy/docs/extras.md

 ### In non-rails apps

-Ensure the `pagy/extras/javascripts/pagy.js` script gets served with the page and add an event listener like:
+Ensure the `pagy/extras/javascripts/pagy.js` script gets served with the page.

+Add an event listener like:

 ```js
 window.addEventListener('load', Pagy.init);